 In 2011, Jose started to study Kathak under Akram’s guidance.
 Finding many parallels between this training and his early studies of Flamenco, Jose reconnected with his roots and began to explore traditional forms in a contemporary context.
 As a result he created three works: Paradiso focused on Indian dance; Silk Road with Bharatanatyam artist Mavin Khoo; and Carmen with its strong influences from the Mediterranean and Flamenco.

-Jose’s independent choreographic commissions also include, Ki for Phoenix Dance Theatre and English National Ballet School; Selah and Carmen for ZfinMalta Dance Ensemble; A Thousand Shepherds for ACE Dance and Music, later restaged with Cape Dance Company; and Arctic for LCDS; amongst several other creations.
+Jose’s independent choreographic commissions also include, GLANSVIT for Norrdans, SAM for Area Jeune Ballet, KI for Phoenix Dance Theatre and English National Ballet School; Selah and Carmen for ZfinMalta Dance Ensemble; PARADISO for Akademi; TEN and A Thousand Shepherds for ACE Dance and Music, later restaged with Cape Dance Company; and Arctic for LCDS and ENBS; amongst several other creations.

-During 2018 Jose will create commissions for Area Jeune Ballet and Norrdans, premiere his first short film Selah with co-director Matthew Beckett, and perform in his UK and international tour of Silk Road.
+During 2019 Jose will create commissions for Bodhi Project (SEAD), MAP at Chichester University and Three Score Dance Company, premiere his first short film Selah with co-director Matthew Beckett, and perform in the international tour of his own production Silk Road.